Suzanne Lenglen: 1919: Classic Wimbledon final

 Many tournaments resumed in 1919, following the end of World War I. Lenglen won nine singles titles in ten events, all four of her doubles events, and eight mixed doubles titles in ten events.
 She won the South of France Championships in March without dropping a game in any of her four matches.
 Although the French Championships and World Hard Court Championships did not return until the following year, Lenglen was able to debut at Wimbledon in July.
 She won the six-round All Comers' bracket, losing only six games in the first four rounds.
 Her biggest challenge in the All Comers' competition was her doubles partner Ryan, who saved match points and levelled the second set of their semifinal at five games, losing only after an hour-long rain delay.
 Although the 20-year-old Lenglen was considered a favourite against the 40-year-old Lambert Chambers in the challenge round, Lambert Chambers was able to trouble Lenglen with well-placed drop shots.
 Lenglen won the first set 10–8 after both players saved two set points.
 After saving two match points, Lenglen won the third set 9–7 for her first Wimbledon title.
 The match set the record for most games in a Wimbledon women's singles final with 44, since surpassed only by the 1970 final between Margaret Court and Billie Jean King.
 More than 8,000 people attended the match, well above the seating capacity of 3,500 on Centre Court.
 Lenglen defeated Lambert Chambers and Ethel Larcombe again in the doubles final with Ryan.
-She already lost to Ryan and Randolph Lycett in the her mixed doubles quarterfinal, her only loss of the year in any discipline aside from defaults.
+She already lost to Ryan and Randolph Lycett in her mixed doubles quarterfinal, her only loss of the year in any discipline aside from defaults.